A Comprehensive Guide to 3D Models for Medical Image Segmentation

 • Channel 2: Enhancing Tumor (et) segmentation probability map.

-• The values in each voxel of the output tensor range between [0, 1] (after applying a sigmoid activation function), representing the probability that the voxel belongs to the corresponding class.
+• After applying a sigmoid activate function, the values in each voxel of the output tensor range between [0, 1], representing the probability that the voxel belongs to the corresponding class.

 Post-Processing